 Have you ever sat down to write copy for your website and realized that it was a lot harder than he thought it would be?
 I know I have.
 In fact, I’m sitting here writing this blog thinking the same thing.
 But here’s the thing, having good website copy and blogging regularity is an important component in achieving good SEO.
 But don’t worry, I won’t leave you to figure this out on your own, today I’ll give you three tips to make copywriting for SEO just a little easier.
-In my next blog, I will share part 2 and give you three more tips, so stay tuned!
+After this, be sure to check out Copywriting for SEO: Part Two!

 3 Tips for Writing Copy for SEO